Der nachfolgende Artikel aus offensichtlichen Gründen auf Englisch.

 - Got a salary adjustment of any kind sometime this year?
 Been unemployed for part of the year?
 Switched jobs with a salary change?

 - Bought any, and I mean any, equipment for an existing, prospective or potential job, including books, furniture, online classes?

-- Travelled to work or a job interview?
+- Traveled to work or for a job interview?

 - Paid any money to a liability insurance (as you should, see above) or a legal aid insurance with an employment part?

 - Got anything fixed in your apartment or any house-cleaner with an invoice?

 - Massive health-related costs? (see dental section above)

 - Had a move and an invoice for the services?

 In any of these cases, your taxable income will be lowered accordingly.
 It is really worth it.
 There’s plenty of English tax software such as wundertax or taxfix out there While I have personally only used old-school “used to come on CD” applications for the last decade, the functionality for most simple cases should suffice.

 Sadly, I do not have any recommendations for tax consultants, much less English-speaking ones.